 Shut the water off by locating the water shut off valve and turning it all the way off.
-Turning the faucet to see if any water flows.
-If not, you are good to move on to the next step.
+Check both faucets to make sure there is no water flowing.
+You are good to move on to the next step.

 Step 2 - Remove Drain Gate

 To remove the drain, first, remove the drain gate that is located on top of the drain.
 Do so by removing the screws that hold it into place using your screwdriver.
 It may be necessary to pry the cap with a screwdriver.
 With older tubs, it is sometimes necessary to do so because it has become attached to the drain.

 Insert the large end of the basket wrench into the drain.
 Use a socket wrench to remove the drain by turning loose.
 Then safely and effectively remove the drain from the tub.